Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/analyzer/_index.md

     {{< figure src="../../img/tools/collector-7.png" width="40%" >}}

 2. Execute script pointing the -JSONFile parameter to file created by the WARA Collector script.
+   - The script accepts both short and/or full paths.

   {{< figure src="../../img/tools/analyzer-1.png" width="100%" >}}

-3. Select "R" to allow script to run
+1. Select "R" to allow script to run
   {{< figure src="../../img/tools/analyzer-2.png" width="100%" >}}

-4. After the script completes it will create a file called `WARA Action Plan.xlsx` to the same file path.
+1. After the script completes it will create a file called `WARA Action Plan.xlsx` to the same file path.

 ## Action Plan Analysis